jordanservos/GifTastic/README.md

 Select any of the buttons available on the page load to see some awesome Outdoor related GIFs!
 Users can add new buttons dynamically by typing a topic of their choice in the search field.
 Once a new button is added, it can be clicked to see new GIFs!

+Click on the link to play! - https://jordanservos.github.io/GifTastic/

 ## Built With

 * HTML5